Macrodontia (beetle): Description

 The species are large.
 Some are giants among insects, with occasional specimens more than 17 cm long.

 The habitus is fairly typical of the Cerambycidae, except for the enormous jaws of the males: elongated, more or less parallel-sided beetles with dorsiventrally flattened bodies, generally all brown or orange with longitudinal dark striping.

-The males are larger than the females and generally have enormous jaws, from which the generic name derives: Macrodontia is from the Greek μάκρος (makros) meaning "long or large" and ὀδόντος, (odontos) meaning "of a tooth".
+The males are larger than the females and generally have enormous jaws, from which the generic name presumably derives: from the Greek μάκρος (makros) meaning "long or large" and ὀδόντος, (odontos) meaning "of a tooth".

 In contrast, in proportion to the beetles' size, the antennae are shorter than those of typical Cerambycidae.